gophergala2016/linq/README.md

 	```
 		migrin init
 	```
+3.- Modify database/config.yml with the credentials for your database
-3. Create your first migration
+4. Create your first migration
 	```
 		migrin new <MigrationName>
 	```
-4. Execute your migration
+5. Execute your migration
 	```
 		migrate up
 	```
-5. In case something went wrong, you can reverse your migrations
+6. In case something went wrong, you can reverse your migrations
 	```
 		migrate down
 	```